×

 What are the schools in Zandvoort like?

 "Zandvoort is a small coastal town and does not have a wide range of international or bilingual schools.
 However, there are several high-quality schools in nearby cities such as Haarlem and Amsterdam.
 The International School Haarlem (ISH) is a good option for families living in Zandvoort.
 It offers an international curriculum for students aged 4-18.
 The school is known for its diverse community and commitment to academic excellence.
 More information can be found on their website: https://www.ishthehague.nl/.
 Another option is the International School of Amsterdam (ISA) located in Amstelveen, which is a bit further away but offers a comprehensive International Baccalaureate (IB) program for students aged 2-18.
 The school is known for its rigorous academic program and strong emphasis on community service.
 More information can be found on their website: https://www.isa.nl/.
 For bilingual education, the Haarlemmermeer Lyceum in Hoofddorp offers a bilingual program in Dutch and English for secondary school students.
 The school is known for its innovative teaching methods and strong focus on international mindedness.
 More information can be found on their website: https://www.haarlemmermeerlyceum.nl/.
 The British School of Amsterdam is another option for families willing to commute.
 It offers a British curriculum for students aged 3-18 and is known for its high academic standards and supportive community.
 More information can be found on their website: https://www.britams.nl/.
-Please note that availability and admission requirements can vary, so it's recommended to contact the schools directly for the most accurate information," said one parent with children at in Zandvoort.
+Please note that availability and admission requirements can vary, so it's recommended to contact the schools directly for the most accurate information," explained one expat living in Zandvoort, The Netherlands.

 About the Author